Want to get started vaginal steaming? Not sure where to start?

 To find a qualified practitioner there are two options.

 #1 Work with the Steamy Chick Midwife

 #2 Go to the Vaginal Steam Directory and then enter "postpartum" in the search bar.
 A list of the practitioners who specialize in postpartum care will populate.

 If possible it is recommended to hire your postpartum vaginal steam practitioner during pregnancy so you will have everything in place to start steaming as soon as possible after giving birth.

 For more information on the postpartum benefits of vaginal steaming please see the Fourth Trimester Vaginal Steam Study.

 STEP 8: Ready to Steam!

 If you followed all of the steps above then you should be ready to steam.

 Want to Learn More?

-If you feel like you still have a lot of questions and would like more guidance, please enroll in the paid course to have Keli Garza -- world's leading expert on vaginal steaming -- take you through step by step of vaginal steaming including case studies and the philosophies and research behind the practice.
+If you feel like you still have a lot of questions and would like more guidance, please enroll in the Vaginal Steam Facilitator Certification course by Keli Garza (from the documentary above) to take you through step by step of what you need to know to steam safely and effectively including what to expect after steaming, womb cleanse care, case studies and Q&A.